Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Ministry of Community.md

 // TODO

-# The Department of Mysticism
+# Department of Mysticism
 // TODO

-# The Department of Family
+# Department of Family
 // TODO
 ## Levels of Maturity
 // TODO

+# Department of Standardization
+Also here!